Kurense/kurense.com/compensation/payroll.md

 # Cost-effective payroll solution.

-ICS helps companies whose employees don't use or have bank accounts by allowing employees to receive their pay directly on payroll cards, without the traditional overhead costs of issuing checks.
+Kurensē helps companies whose employees don't use or have bank accounts by allowing employees to receive their pay directly on payroll cards, without the traditional overhead costs of issuing checks.